pjackson31/hello/_posts/2020-02-05-post-quote.md

 > Global Finance
 >
-> <cite> “How Capital is managed and allocated is key to understanding Geo-Political Events”
+> <cite> “How capital is managed and allocated is key to understanding geo-political events”

 Involvement:
 Founding of Greenwood Wealth Management, Harvard Business Online School Credentials, Economics & Globalization Coursework